polytwisters/polytwisters/README.md

 I've managed to run this on macOS, Linux, and Windows.
 Requirements:

+* Python 3.10 and PDM
 * Blender 3.3
-* Python 3.8-3.10 with these deps: `pip install numpy scipy cadquery`.
-Python 3.11 does NOT work as of this writing.
 * ffmpeg for GIF conversion.

 Generate 100 OBJ files for the cross sections of the tetratwister to the `tetratwister_obj` directory: